GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

 sequence above will write 'new154.fits' not in the current directory but rather to the directory that is specified in ``ad.path``.

-..
-TODO: Need to update the code to change the filename, this seems a little
+.. todo:: Need to update the code to change the filename, this seems a little
     sus to me.

     Maybe introduce an "original filename" attribute that is not changed when